open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

    ![Prometheus source](./_images/obs-grafana-prometheus.png "Prometheus datasource")

 3. Select metrics to query, use metric explorer to view available metrics.
-User `Run query` button to run queries.
+Use `Run query` button to run queries.
 Build the required dashboard and save using the `Save dashboard` button:

    ![Prometheus source](./_images/obs-grafana-build-dashboard.png "Prometheus datasource")